UMAprotocol/UMIPs/UMIPs/umip-24.md

 ## Summary
-The DVM should support price requests for the following Total Value Locked in USD (TVL) derivatives:
+The DVM should support price requests for the following Total Value Locked (TVL) derivatives:

 1) Sum of TVL for all projects on DeFi Pulse divided by 1,000,000,000
-2) 10 USD multiplied by the ratio of TVL of Sushi Swap over Uniswap
+2) 10 multiplied by the ratio of TVL of Sushi Swap over Uniswap